Medically reviewed by Drugs.com. Last updated on Jul 25, 2020.

 There are no contraindications listed in the manufacturer’s labeling.

-Canadian labeling: Additional contraindications (not in U.S. labeling): Hypersensitivity to miglustat or any component of the formulation; women who are or may become pregnant
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to miglustat or any component of the formulation; women who are or may become pregnant

-Type 1 Gaucher disease: Oral: 100 mg 3 times daily; dose may be reduced to 100 mg 1-2 times daily in patients with adverse effects (ie, tremor, GI distress)
+Type 1 Gaucher disease: Oral: 100 mg 3 times daily; dose may be reduced to 100 mg 1 to 2 times daily in patients with adverse effects (ie, tremor, diarrhea)

 Niemann-Pick Type C disease (off-label use) Oral: 200 mg 3 times daily (Patterson 2007; Santos-Lozano 2015)